mdancho84/mdancho84.github.io/_drafts/data-science-job-in-under-30-days.md

 ### But something wasn't adding up.

 Now 1000s of resumes may sound like a lot, but it's actually not that many.
-In fact he's only reviewing 10-50 per data science position.
+At least not over a 10-year period.
+In fact, he's only reviewing 10-50 per data science position.

 Why is that?

 It's because they get help from an automated system called the ATS.

-### The ATS (A Program That Auto-Scraps Your Resumes)
+### They Use A Program That Auto-Scraps Your Resumes

-The ATS is a
+Big companies like S&P Global, Apple, Google, Walmart, United Health, and basically all of the Fortune 500 companies get so many resumes that it's impossible to review all of them.

+So they get help from the "ATS".

+ATS stands for "Applicant Tracking System", and it's an automated program that compares your resume to the job description.